 Best Architectural Shingles: Our Recommendation

-Choosing the “best” architectural shingle depends on your goals, budget, and how long you want the roof to last.
-But after installing thousands of roofs across Maryland, one product line continues to outperform the others in real-world conditions.
+Choosing the “best” architectural shingle comes down to your roofing goals, your budget, and how long you want the roof to last.
+After installing thousands of roofs, we have seen one product line consistently outperform the others in real-world conditions.

-We recommend Owens Corning Duration as the best overall architectural shingle for most Maryland homes.
-It has one of the strongest track records in the industry and holds up extremely well in mixed weather.
+We recommend Owens Corning Duration as the best overall architectural shingle for your roof.
+It has one of the strongest track records among contractors and holds up extremely well in mixed weather.

 Why we recommend Owens Corning Duration: